awsdocs/aws-transfer-user-guide/doc_source/API_ListedWorkflow.md

 # ListedWorkflow<a name="API_ListedWorkflow"></a>

-Contains the ID, text description, and Amazon Resource Name \(ARN\) for the workflow\.
+Contains the identifier, text description, and Amazon Resource Name \(ARN\) for the workflow\.

 ## Contents<a name="API_ListedWorkflow_Contents"></a>